marcmerlin/FastLED_NeoMatrix/examples/README.md

-Other examples under FastLED_NeoMatrix_SmartMatrix_LEDMatrix_GFX_Demos use the complex looking neomatrix_config.h that allows to move your code back and forth between the different drivers that use the Framebuffer_GFX backend (like the FastLED::NeoMatrix, SmartMatrix::GFX, and FastLED_SPITFT_GFX drivers)
+Other examples under FastLED_NeoMatrix_SmartMatrix_LEDMatrix_GFX_Demos use the complex looking neomatrix_config.h that allows to move your code back and forth between the different drivers that use the Framebuffer::GFX backend (like the FastLED::NeoMatrix, SmartMatrix::GFX, and FastLED_SPITFT::GFX drivers)